-- The chart, pursuant to the Global International Performances Standards shall, present the annual performances; - The performances of the fund are presented with the reinvested coupon payments ; - The performances of the benchmark indicators are presented with the reinvested dividends whenever possible.
+- the chart, pursuant to the Global International Performances Standards shall present the annual performances; - the performances of the UCITS are presented with the reinvested coupon payments; - the performances of the benchmark indicators are presented with the reinvested dividends whenever possible.
 Where it is not possible, this shall be clearly mentioned in the comments.
-For instance, one may indicate: "the fund's performance is calculated with net coupons reinvested.
+For instance, one may indicate: "the performance of the UCITS is calculated with net coupons reinvested.
 Conversely, the performance of the benchmark indicator does not take into account distributed income."